Overview

 Surrendering the Tenancy

-The simplest way to end a tenancy, without a break clause, is by all parties signing a deed of surrender.
+The simplest way to end a tenancy outside of tenants serving notice, or serving a section 8 notice, is by all parties signing a deed of surrender.
 We have a guide on deed of surrenders here.

 If everyone agrees to sign a deed of surrender then the tenant may be asked to cover certain costs that the landlord has incurred by ending the tenancy early.
 The costs that a tenant can be required to cover are limited under the Tenant Fees Act 2019.
 So, we recommend that you check the official government guidance on what is and is not covered and seek independent legal advice if you are at all unsure of whether a cost is likely to be permitted.
 Any costs to be covered by the tenant(s) should be clearly set out in the deed of surrender.